edebbyi/anatomie-prompt-strategist/README.md

-# Prompt Strategist Dashboard
+# Anatomie Prompt Hub

 Production workflow for reviewing and testing AI-generated fashion prompt ideas.
+An AI Prompt Strategist agent generates daily candidate structures; the team reviews, tests, and approves them for automated image generation.
 Frontend (Vite/React) lives on Netlify, backend (Express) lives on Render, and Airtable/Replicate/OpenAI are proxied through the backend so secrets stay server-side.

 ## Quick Start
 ```bash